 Home

-I did my Ph.D. at Stanford University in the department of Computer Science and was based in the lab of Roger Kornberg.
+Trained as a full-stack experimental and computational scientist, my research spans functional genomics, RNA biology, artificial intelligence, data science, and multiplexed screening assay development.
+I did my Ph.D. at Stanford University in the department of Computer Science and was based in Roger Kornberg's lab in the department of Structural Biology.
 I was an Accel Innovation Scholar and a NDSEG Fellowship winner.

 I majored in mathematics and minored in computer science at Harvard, and also completed a masters degree at New England Conservatory, where I studied flute performance with Paula Robison.